dfebs/evenfall/README.md

 # Evenfall
-A Ruby on Rails web app for tracking bugs.
+A Ruby on Rails web app for group chats.

 ## Requirements
 - Ruby Version: 3.4.3 or newer